 Living in Port Sóller is easy.
 Gaze across the rooftops and harbour from your terrace and you’ll see why.
-The pleasures of a vacation resort combine with the character of a village, making this corner of the island a seductive place to spend extended periods.
+The pleasures of a vacation resort combine with the character of a village, making this corner of Mallorca a seductive place to spend extended periods.

 It’s also a savvy area to invest in.
 One firm advantage of owning a property in Port Sóller is designated an ‘orange zone’ for rental license purposes, making it much easier to let to holidaymakers than in some other surrounding areas, including Sóller itself.